cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 ### Normative Peras specification in Agda

 The following formal, relational specification for Peras type utilizes [Agda 2.6.4.3](https://github.com/agda/agda/tree/v2.6.4.3).
-See [the Appendix](#typechecking-this-specification) for instruction on type-checking this specification with the Agda compiler.
+See [the Appendix](#typechecking-this-specification) for instruction on type-checking this specification with the Agda compiler and see [github:input-output-hk/peras-design](https://github.com/input-output-hk/peras-design/) for proofs and other modules related to this specification.

-> [!TIP]
-> - This is based on [github:input-output-hk/peras-design/1afae5e35a6f6e484d87df7926f3cf8d02d10501](https://github.com/input-output-hk/peras-design/commit/1afae5e35a6f6e484d87df7926f3cf8d02d10501).
-> - Prior to publication, periodically diff the main branch of that repository against this commit, in order to identify any changes that need to be migrated to this document.

 ```agda
 module README where